Buffden/battle-arena/docs/05-PROJECT_MANAGEMENT/EPICS/EPIC_VS_4_PROFILE_AND_PROGRESSION.md

 ## Stories (Player Experience)

-### VS-4-1: Implement player profile view with statistics and rank tier display
+### VS-4-1: Player Profile View with Statistics Display and Rank Tier Visualization

 **User Story:** As a player, I want to view my profile with my statistics so that I can see my progress and how I'm performing.

 **Acceptance Criteria:**

 - [ ] Profile page visible on frontend
 - [ ] Player can navigate to their profile
 - [ ] Profile displays: display name, avatar, global score, rank tier, wins, losses, matches played, win percentage